thisisnotgcsar/f3s/readme.md

  - ARM32
  - ARM64

 ## 2.2.
-What functions f3s looks for?
+What function sinks f3s looks for?
 You can find and extend the checked functions with their respective parameters at `./src/sinks/fs_sinks.py`.
 Here is the list of the currently ones present in the file
  - printf